bigchaindb/bigchaindb/docs/server/source/server-reference/bigchaindb-cli.md

 ## bigchaindb upsert-validator

+**This is an experimental feature.
+Users are advised not to use it in production.**

 Add, update, or remove a validator from the validators set of the local node.
 The command implements [3/UPSERT-VALIDATORS](https://github.com/bigchaindb/BEPs/tree/master/3), check it out if you need more details on how this is orchestrated.

 Below is the command line syntax,